safesploitOrg/monoblockchain/README.md

 ##### Transactions on the Blockchain

-Within `blockchain/static/js/script.js` is the timestamp for transactions
+Within `blockchain/static/js/script.js` is the timestamp for transactions.

     formattedTimestamp = date.toLocaleTimeString('en-GB', options);

-Currently the timezone is configured to British English `en-GB`, but feel free to change this, possibly to `UTC`.
+Currently, the timezone is configured to British English `en-GB`, but feel free to change this, possibly to `UTC`.

 An outline of the `toLocaleTimeString()` function available via [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleTimeString).